strawlab/strand-braid/strand-braid-user/users-guide/src/braid_calibration.md

 flydra_analysis_generate_recalibration --2d-data $DATAFILE --disable-kalman-objs $DATAFILE --undistort-intrinsics-yaml=$HOME/.config/strand-cam/camera_info  --run-mcsc --use-nth-observation=4
 ```

-This will print various pieces of imformation to the console when it runs.
+This will print various pieces of information to the console when it runs.
 First it will print something like this:

 ```ignore
 851 points